mantidproject/documents/Presentations/NOBUGS_2016/Abstracts/minimizers_mantid_nobugs2016.md

 For the next releases of Mantid we plan to extend the comparison with test problems from neutron and muon data, considering different scientific areas, and also further visualization of fitting results.
-Furthermore, on the basis of our comparisons, we intend to incorporate a new, flexible minimizer, RAL-NLLS, whose aim is to improve the reliability and broaden the functionality of the Mantid fitting system.
+Furthermore, on the basis of our comparisons, we are working on incorporating a new, flexible minimizer, RAL-NLLS, whose aim is to improve the reliability and broaden the functionality of the Mantid fitting system.